fatalaijon/ku-polls/README.md

 APolls application for [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).

 A web application for conducting a poll or survey, written in Python using Django.
-It is based on the Django Tutorial project, and adds additional functionality.
+It is based on the [Django Tutorial project][django-tutorial], and adds additional functionality.

 ## Project Documents